Home / Undergraduate Vacation Scholarship

 The Board of Trustees of Medical Research Scotland use the reviewers’ assessment of the applications when they make final award decisions.

 Project Supervisors will be notified (via email through the AMS) of the outcome of their application and the supervisor and student must accept the offer of award through the AMS.
-Award decisions will normally be available in April or May.
+Award decisions will normally be available by the end of May.

-Following completion of the Vacation Scholarship, a short report on the project must be completed by the supervisor and student via the AMS.
+Following completion of the Vacation Scholarship, a short report on the project must be completed by the supervisor and student via the AMS within one month of the end date of the Vacation Scholarship.

-The Vacation Scholarship award (£270 student stipend per week) will only be paid to the Host Institution after the Report has been received and reviewed by Medical Research Scotland as being satisfactory.
+The Vacation Scholarship award student stipend (paid at the real Living Wage rate, regardless of age, based on a 35 hour week) will only be paid to the Host Institution after the Report has been received and reviewed by Medical Research Scotland as being satisfactory.
 Payment cannot be made in advance.

 It is the responsibility of the Host Institution to submit an invoice to Lisa Stewart, Trust Administrator to Medical Research Scotland at Lisa.Stewart@turcanconnell.com.
 If an invoice is not received within six months of the agreed completion date of the Vacation Scholarship the funding will be forfeited.